The Net Promoter Score is ubiquitous and may be a victim of its own success.

 Keiningham and colleagues’ second paper (2007b) received the Marketing Science Institute/H. Paul Root Award.

-In the study, the authors used a three-point version of the NPS with the endpoints labeled “very high probability/very low probability.”
+In the study, the authors used a ten-point version of the NPS with the endpoints labeled “very high probability/very low probability.”

 Using data from 17 Norwegian firms and reconstructing the NPS vs. ACSI data from Reichheld, the authors showed that the NPS isn’t always the best predictor of future growth metrics (e.g., for revenue growth).
 The NPS was the best or second-best predictor in two of five industries they studied.
 However, given the small sample sizes within each industry (between three and five companies), even large differences in correlations were not statistically different.